Job Creation and Workforce Development

 Encouraging and Enabling Local Suppliers: A Fair Bidding Process

 As Gran Tierra increases its field operations, economic benefits flowing to local businesses and communities are also growing.
 One reason is that GTE’s Fair Bidding Process and other procurement procedures are designed to maximize opportunities for local and regional communities to capture some of these benefits associated with the Company’s activities.

 Driving Gran Tierra’s competitive and transparent Fair Bidding Process for goods and services are the Company’s commitments to:

 - Comply with all national laws and nine relevant corporate policies.

 - Share the same information with all potential bidders, including strong tender documents and clear and fair rules about the proposal process.

 The contracting process is subject to regular internal and external audits in order to verify that the supply chain procedure and company policies are being followed.

 GTE informs each vendor about the results of the bidding process, and bidders can request additional information to help them understand what they need to do to improve their chances in the future.

-Gran Tierra Energy awarded over USD$122 million in contracts to local companies for goods and services in 2019:
+Gran Tierra Energy awarded over USD$109 million to local companies for goods and services in 2022: